Shulun/Multiplatform-Mobile-App-Dev/README.md

 # Multiplatform-Mobile-App-Dev

-A website and mobile application designed for a restaurant.
+A website and corresponding mobile application designed for a restaurant.